You are here

-The CUNY School of Professional Studies offers undergraduate students from colleges and universities nationwide the opportunity to register for course offerings in our Online Bachelor's Degree programs.
+The CUNY School of Professional Studies (CUNY SPS) offers undergraduate students from colleges and universities nationwide the opportunity to register for course offerings in our online bachelor's degree programs.

 How to Apply

-- Select courses you want to register for.
+- Select the courses you want to register for

-- Print then complete the application/registration form below.
-Instructions for submitting the form are included within the form.
+- Print and complete the application/registration form below; instructions for submitting the form are included within the form

 Most classes use a web-based conferencing system or electronic mail as the primary tool for communication between students and the instructor.
 The actual format of the courses could take many forms.
 Some have formal lectures, similar in length and content to lectures given in face-to-face classes.
 These may be entirely text-based or they may consist of a combination of text, graphics, sound and video.
 Other courses may rely on group discussion and other types of learning activities.

 Studies of online learning show that, to be successful, you should:

 - Manage your time effectively, keeping up with the work and meeting all deadlines

 - Communicate well in writing, since most interaction in online courses is done through written communication

 - Commit significant time to each course and log on to that course at least three times each week